HotRod Rockets Fruit Fly

 Flight and Recovery:

-When I prepped t' Fruit Fly for its maiden flight, I did want t' get it back so I started slow with a 1/4A3-3T.
-Some tape be used for a friction fit and t' rocket be put on t' pad.
-Avast!
-Avast, me proud beauty!
-After a couple o' misfires, it took off just fine but t' ejection charge snapped off t' Keelhaul®©™® just before t' attachment point t' t' elastic.
+When I prepped t' Fruit Fly for its maiden flight, matey, I did want t' get it back so I started slow with a 1/4A3-3T.
+Arrr!
+Some tape was used for a friction fit and t' rocket was put on t' pad.
+Blimey!
+After a couple o' misfires, shiver me timbers, it took off just fine but t' ejection charge snapped off t' Keelhaul®©™® just before t' attachment point t' t' elastic.
 Since t' steamer was on t' nosecone portion, both parts were recovered with no other harm than t' snapped cord.
-Avast!
-Avast!
+Aye aye!
 A video o' t' maiden flight can be seen here.

 Flight Rating: 4 out o' 5